Eldfin/SLIFOX/README.md

     If min (or max) is None, the minimum (or maximum) of the image will be used.
 - `num_processes`: int
     Defines the number of processes to split the task into.
+- `image_sig_peaks_mask`: np.ndarray (n, m, max_find_peaks)
+    If significant peaks mask is already calculated, it can be provided here to speed up the process.
+- `image_num_peaks`: np.ndarray (n, m)
+    If number of peaks are already calculated, they can be provided here to speed up the process.
+- `image_distances`: np.ndarray (n, m)
+    If the distances have already been calculated, they can be inserted here.

 ##### Returns